MichiganNLP/vlog_action_reason_main_method/README.md

   The saved checkpoint will be in `CHECKPOINT_PATH=lightning_logs/version_$N/checkpoints/epoch=$E-step=$S.ckpt`.

-c.
-Subsequently, fine-tune on the dev data and evaluate it on the test set.
+3. Subsequently, fine-tune on the dev data and evaluate it on the test set.

   ```bash
   ./scripts/run.py --train --use-test-set --checkpoint-path $CHECKPOINT_PATH